hysinh/mortgage-calculator/README.md

   ### Technologies and Programs Used
   - GitHub - used to save and store all the files for this website
-  - GitHub Codespaces - was used as the IDE to develop and test the code for this website
+  - GitPod and VSCode - was used as the IDE to develop and test the code for this website in both the cloud and locally capacity.
   - Git - provided the version control
-  - Adobe Photoshop 2024 - used to create wireframes and edit all the images
-  - Wacom One: creative pen display and pen tablet
   - Google Docs - used for notes and documentation
-  - Google Fonts - imported fonts from this website
-  - Google Developer Tools - used to debug website and test for responsiveness
-  - Google Lighthouse - used to audit the performance and quality of the website
+  - Google Sheets - provided the spreadsheet application for storing the data generated by user inputs
+  - draw.io - used for flowchart creation.
   - WC3 HTML Validator - used to validate the HTML code
   - WC3 CSS Validator - used to validate the CSS code https://jigsaw.w3.org/css-validator/
   - JShint.com Javascript Validator - used to validate the Javascript code https://jshint.com/